 This is a guest post by Alice Scarlet.
 She works as a team coordinator at Assignment Market, supervising a team of Assignment writers who offer round the clock writing consultancy.
 She’s also an emerging artist who loves to sketch abstract arts and natural sceneries.

-Hidden traps in decision making are a few of the unseen conducts and mistakes that even a C-Suite would make without even realizing it.
+Hidden traps in decision making are a few of the unseen mistakes that even a C-Suite would make without even realizing it.
 There are several traps that almost anyone can get stuck in and end up making some terrible, terrible decisions.
-However, now you can learn more about those hidden traps and understand how you can avoid them to make a effective decisions.
+However, now you can learn more about those hidden traps and understand how to avoid them to make effective decisions.
 So, here are seven most common hidden traps that one must avoid at all cost when making a critical decision:

 1. The Anchoring Trap

 Anchoring trap is one of the flaws in the decision making in which the mind mentally weighs a decision and anchors it by giving more value to the first information out of the two that it receives.
 In other words, the primary thoughts, expressions and estimates become the first call of judgment.
 You can solve this problem by viewing each decision from a different perspective until one of the two makes more sense.

 Group Think trap in a decision making is a point when we believe that a vote of majority wins.
 If more than a few people are speaking about it, we tend to believe they would be correct and we do not scrutinize our actions.
 Before making a decision, evaluate the facts from theories.
 If you are not careful, you could move forward with something that was wrong in the first place.

 3. The Status-Quo Trap

 It is yet another common trap in the decision making.
 Although we believe we are being rational when making a decision, we tend to end up being biased.
 This leads us to reject something new in the market because we are already so accustomed to the old status-quo.
 You can sort out that trap by considering your options, keeping your mind open and not rejecting something new as soon as it is introduced.